alemhnan/SPU/Docs/JWT/README.md

 node signWithPrivateKey.js --privateKey ./mykey.pem
 ```

-That will print in console a token signed with the private key.
+A token signed with the private Key will be signed.

 To verify the generated token using the public key: